 As to the price of LaCie's ThunderBolt offering: Dual 250GB SSD drives are around $200+ apiece no matter what the manufacturer and the price on the LittleBig Disk SSD edition is currently around $679 USD.
 A 1 Terabyte version is also available for nearly a cool grand.
 Keep in mind these multi-drive ThunderBolt storage product are pitched towards PROFESSIONAL, HIGH-END users in Video and Audio Editing studios and work environments where Pro users can justify the expense with direct productivity gains.

 So what does that mean for you and me - Average 'Joe' consumers just looking for an AFFORDABLE ultra-fast SSD drive with ThunderBolt port?
 Well now we have at least several external ThunderBolt solid-state drive storage solutions most are be able to afford.
-Capacity might be an issue however, as these consumer drives are currently only most affordable in modest 120GB and 240GB capacities, though prices on 512GB and 1TB SSD's are starting to become more affordable.
+Capacity might be an issue however, as these consumer drives are currently only most affordable in modest 120GB and 240GB capacities, though prices on 512GB and 1TB+ SSD's have become more affordable.
 Connectivity is also restricted a bit as the less costly consumer TBolt drives typically have only a single ThunderBolt port and not two for daisy-chaning convenience.
+Higher-end drives typically have DUAL TBolt ports making pass-though to multiple device configurations a lot more flexible.

 Types Of ThunderBolt Backup Drives

-Single Mechanical Drive - Mechanical ThunderBold backup drives use a single, conventional spinning-platter mechanism.
-But in an external ThunderBolt disk enclosure, it's somewhat putting a Turtle on the Indy 500 Race Track.
-You'll still have speedy backups, but the drive mechanism won't be able to do the ThunderBolt port justice.
+Single Mechanical ThunderBold Drives: These backup drives use a single, conventional spinning-platter mechanism.
+But in an external ThunderBolt disk enclosure, it's somewhat like putting a Turtle on the Indy 500 Race Track.
+You'll still have speedy backups, but the drive mechanism won't be able to do the ThunderBolt port's potential justice.
+What you do get is reasonably fast backups, high-capacity at an entry-level price.

 Single ThunderBolt HYBRID SSHD Drive - An incremental improvement over spinning-platter drives.
 Expecially beneficial for Reading FROM the drive over ThunderBolt - might be best for users who use auxillary files stored on an external drive.
 The real benefit of Hybrid SSDHD technology is when the drive can CACHE and access recently used data.
 For high-speed backup purposes, not really ideal since the ThunderBolt pipeline wouldn't re-access any of the cache during a backup.

 Single ThunderBolt SSD External Drive - Now we're getting somewhere!
 At least the mechanical limitations of rotational delay and access times become moot.
-You'd definitely want a SATA III 6GB/s mechanism in a matching ThunderBolt enclosure.
+You'd definitely want a SATA III 6GB/s solid-state drive in a matching ThunderBolt enclosure.

 RAID Hard Drive Arrays - Here you'd have to be selective - and buy up.
 You'd really want at least 7200RPM 32MB cache drives - ideally a pair of 10K Velociraptor drives to push the limits of even the best mechanical drives like Western Digital is using in it's high-end offering.
 When 3 or more drive modules are striped, their performance can equal that of solid-state drive technology - at a far lower cost per gigabyte.